 - Must qualify for Medicaid

 - Live in Indiana

 - Need help with day-to-day activities

-- Able to direct your care/services (if not, have an individual representative to appoint)
+- Able to direct your care/services (if not, have an individual representative to appointed)

-- Over 65 or have a recognized disability, and meet the requirements of the Aged and Disabled Waiver
+- Over 65 or aged 18-64 and have a recognized disability, and meet the requirements of the Aged and Disabled Waiver

 Any individual meeting those criteria is welcome to apply for this program.